a guide by Access Mediation Services based in Worcester, providing mediation across England, Wales and internationally

 As a local firm, specialising in family mediation services in Bromsgrove, Redditch and across the county towns of Worcester and Hereford, we offer you this free guide about the Family Mediation Council:

 The Family Mediation Council (FMC) is an umbrella organisation which oversees family mediation services in the UK.
 It is made up of five autonomous members, The College of Mediators, The Law Society, The Family Mediators’ Association, National Family Mediation, and Resolution, who work together in one unified body.

 As a unified body, the council represents and informs the views of its professional members and practitioners, promotes the practice of family mediation in the UK, and employs its status to make relevant representations to government and other national interests.

 Aims of the Family Mediation Council

-The organisation aims to ensure best practice in family mediation across the UK, and to standardise professional practice; this ensures members of the public who access family mediation services can do so in the knowledge that they will receive mediation from qualified practitioners who meet the professional standards of the organisation.
+The organisation aims to ensure best practice in family mediation across England and Wales, and to standardise professional practice; this ensures members of the public who access family mediation services can do so in the knowledge that they will receive mediation from qualified practitioners who meet the professional standards of the organisation.

 The Family Mediation Council also aims to promote, develop and provide professional training, develop and promote research, whilst providing advice and information on all areas of family mediation.